BrianDoce/RecipeAnalysis/README.md

 Null Hypothesis: The rating of high caloric recipes and low caloric recipes have the same distribution.

-Alternate Hypothesis: The rating of low caloric recipes are greater than the rating of high caloric recipes.
+Alternate Hypothesis: The rating of low caloric recipes is greater than the rating of high caloric recipes.

 Test Statistic: Difference in mean rating between low caloric and high caloric recipes